exploreforce/leylaAI/documentation.md

 *   `types/index.ts`: Contains the TypeScript type definitions for the backend, including types for bot configuration, appointments, availability, chat messages (with status), and newly added service management.
 *   `utils/calendarUtils.ts`: Contains utility functions for calendar-related operations, suchs as generating time slots and checking for blackout dates.
 *   `utils/index.ts`: Contains various utility functions that are used throughout the backend.
-*   `utils/typingDelay.ts`: Contains the `TypingDelayService` class, which provides realistic typing delays for bot responses, simulating human-like response timing based on message length plus random delays.
+*   `utils/typingDelay.ts`: Contains the `TypingDelayService` class, which provides realistic typing delays for bot responses, simulating human-like response timing based on message length (0.4 sec/char) plus random delays (1-12 seconds). **Active for WhatsApp only** - Test Chat has no delay for efficient testing.

 ### 3.2. `database`